HOLY WEEK – AS IT UNFOLDS

 The Brotherhoods (or “Confraries”) of Soller and their Processions

-The Procession at 7.45 p.m. on Holy Saturday – Saturday 4thApril: On this occasion, the brotherhoods, accompanied by the faithful and many onlookers, leave the Church in the square.
-The procession goes up Carrer de Pau Noguera, passed the cemetery and up the mountain to the Cami de Ses Tres Creus – the site of the Three Crosses.
+The Procession at 7.45 p.m. on Holy Saturday – Saturday 26th March: On this occasion, the brotherhoods, accompanied by the faithful and many onlookers, leave Ses Escolapies, join the Carrer de Pau Noguera, go past the cemetery and up the mountain to the Cami de Ses Tres Creus – the site of the Three Crosses.
 As they pass the cemetery, the Confraria del Sant Sudari raise their banner of the Holy Shroud as a sign of respect to the dead buried there.
 The members of the brotherhoods each carry lanterns and it is a wonderful spectacle just to watch the lights weaving their way up the mountain from the town.
 Once at the Three Crosses, prayers are said.
 They then make their way back down the mountain and into the Church.